 One of the nation’s leading communications strategists, Sam Singer is a former journalist and political campaign manager.
-His agency, Singer Associates, Inc., was named “Public Affairs Agency of the Year” in 2013 by the New York trade journal, The Holmes Report, and is a finalist for PRWEEK’s “Public Relations Agency of the Year” in 2014.
+His agency, Singer Associates, Inc., was named “Public Affairs Agency of the Year” in 2013 by the New York trade journal, The Holmes Report, and PRWEEK’s “Public Relations Agency of the Year” in 2014.

 Mr. Singer has been dubbed “The Fixer” by the San Jose Mercury News, a “Top Gun for Hire” by the San Francisco Chronicle, and one of the most powerful people in the San Francisco Bay Area by 7×7 Magazine for his ability to impact the news for his clients.